analogdevicesinc/msdk/Examples/MAX32672/RTC/README.md

 The RTC is enabled and the sub-second alarm set to trigger every 250 ms.
 LED D1 is toggled each time the sub-second alarm triggers.
 The time-of-day alarm is set to 10 seconds.
 When the time-of-day alarm triggers, the rate of the sub-second alarm is switched to 500 ms.

 LED D2 is toggled each time the time-of-day alarm triggers.
 The time-of-day alarm is then rearmed for another 10 sec.

 Pressing SW3 will output the current value of the RTC to the console UART.

 ## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**.

+### Project-Specific Build Notes

+(None - this project builds as a standard example)

+## Software